nils-hamel/rotation-mean/README.md

 **rotation-mean** - Nils Hamel <br >
 Copyright (c) 2020 DHLAB, EPFL

 This program is licensed under the terms of the GNU GPLv3.
+Documentation and illustrations are licensed under the terms of the CC BY 4.0.

 ## Dependencies